CycloneDX/cyclonedx-php-composer/README.md

       --output-file=OUTPUT-FILE  Path to the output file (default is bom.xml or bom.json) --exclude-dev              Exclude dev dependencies
       --exclude-plugins          Exclude composer plugins
-      --json                     Produce the BOM in JSON format (preview support) -h, --help                     Display this help message -q, --quiet                    Do not output any message -V, --version                  Display this application version
+      --json                     Produce the BOM in JSON format -h, --help                     Display this help message -q, --quiet                    Do not output any message -V, --version                  Display this application version